poirier/cheat/django/filter.rst

 is_paginated
     True if there are pages

-We need to update the template so we can control the pages.
+We need to update the template so the user can control the pages.

-Let's start by just telling the user where we are:
+Let's start our template updates by just telling the user where we are:

 .. code-block:: django